 Both residential vs. data center proxies hide your IP address, nevertheless, residential proxies are more secure, as the websites you visit have a harder time to detect them.
 That doesn’t mean that data center proxies are not worth looking into.
 From the right provider, they will be secure and they will be cheaper, not to mention faster.

 Enjoyed this article?
 Found it useful?
-We’d love to share more content like this with you, so make sure to subscribe to our monthly newsletter on proxies and web scraping in the form below.
+We’d love to share more content like this with you, so make sure to subscribe to our monthly newsletter on proxies and web scraping.